Financial-Times/treecreeper/packages/tc-ui/README.md

 #### hasValue(value)

 Function for determnining if a property contains a real value.
 Defaults to whether the property's value is 'truthy' but e.g. for Boolean properties, this is not an adequate check

+#### prepareValueForEdit(value)

+Function which applies any transforms necessary to convert a value retrieved from GraphQL into data the edit component can use.
+This can be as simple as making sure null is rendered as an empty string, or as complex as manipulating the structure of relationship data.

 #### parser({value, hasMany})